What is a “railroad grade” pocket watch?

 Some of the highest end railroad watches featured what was referred to as an up-down wind indicator.
 This is called a power reserve indicator on modern watches, and it visually communicates how much wind remains in the watch on a sub-dial at 12 O’clock.
 This feature did not necessarily improve the timekeeping performance of the watch, but it is convenient to be aware of how much wind is left on the watch to avoid letting the watch run out.

 What is Vortic’s Railroad Edition?

 Vortic’s new “Railroad Edition” watch is designed to accommodate the geometry and functions of railroad watches, primarily the lever-set mechanism.
-The Railroad Edition case features a 3-piece design with an easily removable cam-lock bezel to access the lever.
+The Railroad Edition watch case features a 3-piece design with an easily removable cam-lock bezel to access the lever.
 The cam-lock function makes setting the time much easier than original railroad pocket watch cases, and it allows for a water tight seal when fully engaged, keeping your watch safe and functional.

 Note - these are rough prototype images

 At Vortic Watch Company, we are focused on restoring and preserving some of the most famous railroad watches of all time such as the Hamilton 992B, Ball 999B, Illinois Bunn Special, Elgin B.W.
 Raymond, Waltham Vanguard, and much much more.